-- All shirts must have sleeves and cover the entire midriff. no muscle type shirts, tank tops, crop tops, halter-tops, tube-tops, cut-off T-shirts and items that expose any area of the midriff or undergarments, or T-shirts that expose the underarm area are allowed.
-This rule applies to male and female students equally. - Immodest dress resulting in over exhibitionism will not be permitted, including clothing that shows undergarments.
-Example-extremely tight fitting or abbreviated clothing and all types of see-through materials. - · No hats or hoods are allowed.
+A. All shirts must have sleeves and cover the entire midriff. - no muscle type shirts, tank tops, crop tops, halter-tops, tube-tops, cut-off T-shirts and items that expose any area of the midriff or undergarments, or T-shirts that expose the underarm area are allowed.
+This rule applies to male and female students equally.

-- No shirts, tops, and or T-shirts that expose any skin in the torso / body area.
-No skin of the torso area should be exposed when arms are raised, when the wearer is seated, and/or when the wearer bends or stretches. - Sunglasses are not permitted except upon a doctor's prescription. - Shoes must be worn at all times.
+- B. Immodest dress resulting in over exhibitionism will not be permitted, including clothing that shows undergarments.
+Example-extremely tight fitting or abbreviated clothing and all types of see-through materials. - C. No hats or hoods are allowed. - D. No shirts, tops, and or T-shirts that expose any skin in the torso / body area.
+No skin of the torso area should be exposed when arms are raised, when the wearer is seated, and/or when the wearer bends or stretches. - E. Sunglasses are not permitted except upon a doctor's prescription. - F. Shoes must be worn at all times.
 We strongly discourage wearing flip-flops, thongs, or shower shoes to school due to safety concerns.
 Shoes that do not stay securely on the foot are a hazard moving in the hallways and do not provide protection in lab classes.
-Students may be required to wear appropriate shoes in lab classes for their safety. - No house-slipper type footwear is allowed. - No pajama-type bottoms or pants are allowed. - · No clothing with satanic messages or symbols is allowed. - No clothing which states, suggests or promotes the use of alcohol, tobacco, drugs, illegal substances, sexual innuendos, gangs, ethnic slurs or remarks, obscene or profane words or that promotes school violence is allowed. - No chains are to be worn. - Pants are to be worn at the waist.
+Students may be required to wear appropriate shoes in lab classes for their safety. - G. No house-slipper type footwear is allowed. - H. No pajama-type bottoms or pants are allowed. - I. No clothing with satanic messages or symbols is allowed. - J. No clothing which states, suggests or promotes the use of alcohol, tobacco, drugs, illegal substances, sexual innuendos, gangs, ethnic slurs or remarks, obscene or profane words or that promotes school violence is allowed. - K. No chains are to be worn. - L. Pants are to be worn at the waist.
 No sagging of pants.
 Pants that show any undergarments are not allowed.
 Excessively ragged or holey pants are not permitted.
-Holes in pants must be located at or below the length that they extend below the fingertips of the wearer's arms when the arms are pointed directly to the ground along the sides of the body. - If a shirt would be raised to normal waist height, underwear should not be seen. - Shorts are permitted if they are not distracting by being overly tight or revealing.
-Too small athletic shorts or biking (Spandex) shorts, or cut-offs (unhemmed), form fitting running/yoga capris or pants are not permitted. - All shorts and skirts that are worn must be of the length that they extend below the students fist of the wearer's arms when the arms are pointed directly to the ground along the sides of the body. - Heavy coats are not to be worn during the school day and must be placed in lockers until a student is leaving the building. - Blankets will not be permitted in the classrooms. - Clothing styles change often and it should be understood that the dress code may be modified at any time to cover examples that may be deemed inappropriate for the school environment and that such decisions are at the discretion of the school administration.
-The administration reserves the right to determine if a violation of the dress code has occurred. - Variation from the dress code may be approved by the administration for special occasions.
+Holes in pants must be located at or below the length that they extend below the fingertips of the wearer's arms when the arms are pointed directly to the ground along the sides of the body. - M. If a shirt would be raised to normal waist height, underwear should not be seen. - N. Shorts and skirts are permitted if they are not distracting by being overly tight or revealing. - O. Heavy coats are not to be worn during the school day and must be placed in lockers until a student is leaving the building. - P. Blankets will not be permitted in the classrooms. - Q. Clothing styles change often and it should be understood that the dress code may be modified at any time to cover examples that may be deemed inappropriate for the school environment and that such decisions are at the discretion of the school administration.
+The administration reserves the right to determine if a violation of the dress code has occurred. - R. Variations from the dress code may be approved by the administration for special occasions.